WebexCC-SA/WxCC_Suggested_Responses/docs/main/AI_Lab_Suggested_Responseds_Mission2.md

 3. Ask the AI Agent to transfer the call to the human agent.

-4. Once the call is connected to the Agent Desktop, select the AI widgit and then click on Get suggestions.
+4. Once the call is connected to the Agent Desktop, select the AI widget and then click on Get suggestions.
     ![Profiles](../graphics/Lab1_AI_Agent/9.34.png)

 5. As the caller say that you would like to track an order.
 You will see the suggestion will come up to ask for the order number.